 - The Secret Table is only available from April 1 through September 30 and books out fast;

-- in case of inclement weather, your dinner will be served in L’Oiseau Blanc, which is spectacular (and in competition for a Michelin Star), but not as romantic as the private terrace (you may still get to propose on the terrace, though).
+- in case of inclement weather, your dinner will be served in L’Oiseau Blanc, which is spectacular in its own right (the restaurant is in competition for a Michelin Star), but not as romantic as the private terrace (you may still get to propose on the terrace, though).

 Shangri-La Hotel, Paris